specify the domain you want to use for your local development

 caddy_config:

-should already setup the reverse proxy, the API, and the web UI.
+Assuming both api and webui have been setup to work in docker-compose, a docker-compose up webui should already setup the reverse proxy, the API, and the web UI.

 We can either run the dev server in Docker, or run it locally on the host machine and direct Caddy to the host's IP address.